OliverCulleyDeLange/location-alarm/qa/QA_1.0.0_ios.md

 - Location alarm works as in [alarm triggered](#alarm-triggered) when:
     - ✅ I have battery saver mode enabled
     - ✅❌ My phone is on silent
-        - `Sound isn't heard hwen in silent`
+        - `Sound isn't heard when in silent`

 ### Platform specific